Daniel-Rud/fgwqsr/paper.md

 model_formula = Y ~ A1 + A2 | B1 + B2
 ```

-For a single mixture group, vertical bars are unnecessary:
+For a single mixture group, vertical bars are not necessary:

 ```r
 model_formula = Y ~ A1 + A2 / W_1 + W_2 + i.W_3